HaiDevs/haidevs-website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-We use Docker for deployment and GitHub Actions for Continuous Delivery - no need to worry about those at all though.
+We use Vercel for deployments.

+## Branching Model

+TBD

 ## Contributing

-*We will soon document how you can contribute to this project.*
+Refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file.